 - They need the money to plan a future together with you.

-- The soldier needs money for transportation costs, communication fees etc.
+- The military member needs money for transportation costs, communication fees etc.

 - They need the money to settle a debt.

 - He wants to send a box with money, uniform and documents.

 - They need money for medical fees and medical expenses for family members or service related needs.